 Among the world's top twenty countries for wellness tourism in terms of market size, over half are in Europe, along with the United States, Canada, and Mexico, and a handful of Asian countries (see table below).
-Europe's leading position in wellness tourism makes sense given Europeans' long history of travel for wellness, preventive, and therapeutic
+Europe's leading position in wellness tourism makes sense given Europeans' long history of travel for wellness, preventive, and therapeutic purposes (including sanatoria, bathing, sauna, thallasotherapy, and other natural and water-based treatments).

-Countries with the most DOMESTIC

-- wellness tourism trips:
+Countries with the most DOMESTIC wellness tourism trips:

 - 1. United States

 - 2. Germany

 - 3. Japan

 - 4. China19

 - 5. France